Finder: Searching for Files

 • [!a-z] – replaces one character outside the list of characters in square brackets

-• img/?.png – files with the single-letter name 0.png, 1.png, x.png, etc.
+• img/?.png – files with a single-letter name like 0.png, 1.png, x.png, etc.

 • logs/[0-9][0-9][0-9][0-9]-[01][0-9]-[0-3][0-9].log – log files in the format YYYY-MM-DD

-• src/**/tests/* – files in the directory src/tests, src/foo/tests, src/foo/bar/tests and so on.
+• src/**/tests/* – files in the directories src/tests, src/foo/tests, src/foo/bar/tests, and so on.

-• docs/**.md – all files with the extension .md in all subdirectories of the directory docs
+• docs/**.md – all files with the .md extension in all subdirectories of the docs directory

 Excluding